top of page

 • Tingling sensations in the shoulder or arm

-• Increased pain when moving the arm
+• Increased pain during arm movement

 4. What is the treatment for shoulder pain?